Servicerobotics-Ulm/AceSmartSoftFramework/README.md

 > make install
 ```

-Now the ACE/SmartSoft Framework can be compiles as shown in the following section.
+Now the ACE/SmartSoft Framework can be compiled as shown in the following section.

 ### Compiling the ACE/SmartSoft Framework